ba01ei/xcassets-filler/README.md

 This fills an xcassets bundle (Xcode Asset Catalog) with one image or one solid color.

+## Prerequisites

+brew install imagemagick

+Have a Xcode project with iOS7+ SDK.
+Make sure there is an asset catalog (Images.xcassets) with image sets in it, and in the image set, all the required options are selected.
+And make sure that in the targe->general settings, the app icons and launch images are pointed to the right sources.

 ## Use cases

 ### App Icon